 Car accidents can happen anywhere.
 But some roads see far more accidents than random chance would dictate.
 On these roads, driver behavior, bad road and weather conditions, and lax enforcement of laws can lead to a spike in car accidents.

 Along these stretches of road, you should drive with extra caution.
 Even if you drive carefully, the other drivers around you might drive negligently.
 Providing extra space and driving at the right speed for the conditions could help you to avoid becoming one of the victims of Harrisburg’s most dangerous roads and intersections.

 With so many dangerous roads in the local area, make sure that you have adequate insurance coverage.
 Even with defensive driving techniques, accidents can happen quickly on dangerous roads, causing devastating injuries for those involved.

-To discuss the circumstances of your car accident on Harrisburg’s most dangerous roads and intersections, contact Marzzacco Niven & Associates at (717) 231-1640 for a free consultation.
+To discuss the circumstances of your car accident in Lancaster or on Harrisburg’s most dangerous roads and intersections, contact Marzzacco Niven & Associates at (717) 231-1640 for a free consultation.
 We’ll discuss the facts of your case and help you to determine the most effective legal strategies that you can use to pursue compensation.